gnorton-missioncloud/technical_training_docs/mermaid/README.md

 ### User Journey

-User Journey diagarms are intended to be high level of detail step by step process charts of existing workflows which can reveal the areas of imporovement in future workflows.
+User Journey diagrams are intended to be high level of detail step by step process charts of existing workflows which can reveal the areas of improvement in future workflows.

 #### Diagram
 ```mermaid